J.P. Crawford Preview, Player Props: Mariners vs. Royals

 J.P.
 Crawford At The Plate

-- Among the qualifying hitters, he ranks 68th in batting average, while his on-base percentage ranks ninth and he is 104th in slugging.
+- He ranks 56th in batting average, ninth in on base percentage, and 93rd in slugging among the qualifying hitters in baseball.

-- Crawford has reached base via a hit in 69 games this season (of 110 played), and had multiple hits in 28 of those games.
+- Crawford has picked up a hit in 63.1% of his 111 games this season, with at least two hits in 26.1% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.